-Guide to Software Configuration Management Processes (SCM)
+Software Configuration Management Guide

 Software Development

-Guide to Software Configuration Management Processes (SCM)
+Software Configuration Management Guide

 Article by Sumana Ganguly